FAQ

 Who are your favorite musicians?

-Bob Dylan, Big Star, The Ramones, The Gourds, Uncle Tupelo, The Replacements, Gram Parsons, Emmylou Harris, Elvis (or is that Elvi?
-Costello and Presley), The Del McCoury Band, Ralph Stanley, Alison Krauss and Union Station, Lucinda Williams, Dan Zanes (all the way back to the Del Fuegos era), Doc Watson, The Monkees, The Beatles, KISS, anyone who worked on Schoolhouse Rock.
+Prince, Big Star, The Ramones, Dolly Parton, Anyone in Hamilton, The Replacements, Gram Parsons, Elvis (or is that Elvi?
+Costello and Presley), Lucinda Williams, The Monkees, KISS, anyone who worked on Schoolhouse Rock.

 Did you always know you were going to be a writer?

 I always knew I wanted to be a writer.
 I always thought I was going to have to be something else because I didn’t think I’d ever be able to make money at being a writer.
 When I discovered journalism in college, it was like a lightning bolt hit, but to everyone else it was sort of “No duh.”
 I made an amazing bunch of friends at my college newspaper.
-I’ve kept most of them.
+I’ve kept many of them.
+And yep, they write, too.
+For a long time, my only friends were writers and record store clerks.

 Do you have advice for other writers?

 Oh, tons.
 I’m one of those annoying people who tries to solve other people’s problems when I’m presented with them.
 I am trying to get curb that habit and only give advice when actually asked for it.
 Otherwise I’m just going to listen.
-Those of you who are asking can go to a link I will set up someday soon.
+Those of you who are asking can go to the “for writers” link you’ll find to your left.
 Everyone else can just read on and pretend I didn’t say anything.

 Do you have any bad habits?